0xRobinR/scholarly-articles/articles/rollback-tokens.md

 ---

 # if?
-with great feature, comes great responsibility, and with great responsibility, comes great security. the rbt tokens will be the most secured way of storing assets, and will be the most secured way of transferring assets.

 for now, i'm unable to get any `ifs` (any loopholes), but if you have any, feel free to raise an issue below.

 ---